Catherine, Princess of Wales: Patronages

-Catherine has been involved with charity work both before and after her marriage.
-In 2007 she curated a photography exhibition to mark the book launch of Time to Reflect by Alistair Morrison, raising funds for UNICEF.
-In 2008 she visited Naomi's House Hospice, where she spent time with children.
-Later that year, she organised a 1980s-themed roller disco fundraiser which raised £100,000, split between Oxford Children's Hospital and the mental health charity Place2Be.
-While working for her parents' company, she organised events for the Starlight Children's Foundation, which helps terminally ill youth.
-She also helped coordinate the Boodles Boxing Ball, which raised money for the charity.
+Catherine has been involved in charitable work since before her marriage and continues to support a wide range of causes.
+In 2007, she curated a photography exhibition to mark the launch of Time to Reflect by Alistair Morrison, raising funds for UNICEF.
+In 2008, she visited Naomi House Children's Hospice, spending time with children and staff.
+Later that year, she organised a 1980s-themed roller disco fundraiser that raised £100,000, divided between Oxford Children's Hospital and the mental-health charity Place2Be.
+While working for her parents' company, she organised events for the Starlight Children's Foundation, which supports seriously ill young people, and helped coordinate the Boodles Boxing Ball, which raised funds for the charity.